-McCoy recommends that all users of lifting or load-bearing assemblies establish inspection criteria, or adopt a relevant inspection standard assigned to a competent inspection body.
+McCoy recommends that all users of lifting or load-bearing assemblies establish inspection criteria, or adopt a relevant inspection standard.
 McCoy recommends an inspection schedule similar to that listed in the following table.

-Test / Examination

-Time / Interval Proof Load Test(s) 1 Non-Destructive Examination (NDE) of Lifting Points Thorough Visual Examination

-Initial Certification By McCoy YES YES YES

-Interval Not Exceeding 6 Months NO At discretion of inspection body YES

-Interval Not Exceeding 12 Months NO YES YES

-Interval Not Exceeding 24 Months YES YES YES

-Following Substantial Repair or Alteration 2 YES YES YES
+Test / Examination Time / Interval Lifting Test(s) 1 Non-Destructive Examination (NDE) of Lifting Points Thorough Visual Examination Initial Certification By McCoy YES YES YES Interval Not Exceeding 12 Months At the discretion of inspection body At the discretion of inspection body YES Interval Not Exceeding 60 Months At the discretion of inspection body YES YES Following Substantial Repair or Alteration 2 YES YES YES

-- 1. Load test(s) as established by end user's inspection criteria.
-McCoy recommends testing to two times MGW (maximum gross weight) or in the case of spring hangers, as indicated in Section 5. - 2.
+- 1. Lifting test as established by end user's inspection criteria - 2.
 For the purposes of this standard, a substantial repair or modification is defined as any repair and/or modification that has been carried out which may, in the opinion of the inspection body, affect the load-bearing elements of the container or lifting device, or elements that contribute directly to its structural integrity.